 Ruth Velazquez, Chicago, IL

 Ruth came to the U.S at the age of 13 and committed her life to Christ not too long after.
-Her experiences worshiping and serving in multicultural settings have given her a better understanding of God's love for the nations, which she hopes to share with others.
-Ruth is a first-generation college graduate of North Central College and works at World Relief, where she helps permanent residents (green card holders) navigate the U.S. citizenship process.
+Her experiences in worshiping and serving in multicultural settings have given her a better understanding of God's love for the nations, which she hopes to share with others.
+Ruth is a first-generation college graduate of North Central College and currently works in sales development.
 In her free time, she enjoys being with family and friends and going salsa dancing.

 Fia Vonjimalala, Moline, IL